bitpay/cordova-plugin-qrscanner/readme.md

 If you run into issues in your own project, try the test project in this repo to confirm your environment is set up properly: `npm run gen-tests && npm run test:ios`.

+## Android

+On Android, calling `pausePreview()` will also disable the light.
+However, if `disableLight()` is not called, the light will be reenabled when `resumePreview()` is called.

+If you run into issues in your own project, try the test project in this repo to confirm your environment is set up properly: `npm run gen-tests && npm run test:android`.

+### Permissions

+Unlike iOS, on Android >=6.0, permissions can be requested multiple times.
+If the user denies camera access, `status.denied` will remain `false` unless the user permanently denies by checking the `Never ask again` checkbox.
+Once `status.denied` is `true`, `openSettings()` is the only remaining option to grant camera permissions.

+Because of API limitations, `status.restricted` will always be false on the Android platform.
+See [#15](https://github.com/bitpay/cordova-plugin-qrscanner/issues/15) for details.
+Pull requests welcome!

 ## Browser